bitburner-official/bitburner-src/markdown/bitburner.warehouseapi.haswarehouse.md

 ## WarehouseAPI.hasWarehouse() method

-Check if you have a warehouse in city
+Check if you have a warehouse in city.

 **Signature:**